-In a time when rents are soaring and housing prices are unrealistic for the majority, the idea of paying only a fraction of what other London renters are seems extremely appealing.
+In a time when rents are soaring, and housing prices are unrealistic for the majority, the idea of paying only a fraction of what other London renters are seemed extremely appealing.
 Enter the property guardians – people who live in empty houses or commercial properties at very minimal costs.

 We explain how property guardianship works, how you can become one and the benefits to both the renter and the owner.

 The concept of property guardianship is fairly modern.
 It means that large, empty commercial buildings, such as former pubs, schools or warehouses, are kept safe by occupants, who are responsible, working professionals from all walks of life.
 Their role is to occupy and safeguard the property temporarily.

 The guardians will be required to pay only a small license fee and watch over the property, keeping it clean and secure.

 Anyone can be a property guardian, so long as they meet several basic criteria, which can differ from agency to agency.
 Generally, applicants must have a valid UK/EU passport, be employed, and have no criminal convictions.
 Each person must fill out a basic application form and will then be cross-checked and, if suitable, normally be invited to an interview.

 It is almost always the case that applicants cannot bring pets or dependents (such as children) with them.
 Couples often find places through property guardianship together but must apply separately as individuals.
 They may then be allocated spots in the same property but different areas.

 Properties vary in size, location, monthly costs, and type – from the standard to the very quirky.
 Some people live in unused police stations, schools, pubs, warehouses and former office buildings.
 In contrast, others will occupy large private houses, where the owners might have emigrated abroad for a long period of time.

 All properties are equipped with bathrooms and cooking spaces, while the majority will also have WIFI, washing machines, fridges and basic furnishings in the common areas.